Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: The Analysis and Main Results

-The prediction consistency theory has been well-established for the estimators in non-parametric statistics and high-dimensional statistics, see \cite{zhuang2018maximum} for the recent development for general regularized maximum likelihood estimators.
-However their works specially aim for non-parametric or high-dimensional models, they do not cover the semi-parametric case as studied in our paper.
+The prediction consistency theory has been well-established for non-parametric and high-dimensional statistics; see \cite{zhuang2018maximum} for the recent development of general regularized maximum likelihood estimators.
+However, their works mainly aim for non-parametric or high-dimensional models and do not cover the semi-parametric case as studied in our paper.